Anak Krakatoa: 2018 eruption and aftermath

-Satellite radar observations showed that by 10 January 2019, the volcano had continued to form, with further eruptions beginning to re-model the remnant structure.
+Satellite radar observations showed that by 10 January 2019, the volcano had continued to form from the continued deposition of material, with further eruptions beginning to remodel the remnant structure.
 The crater, which had become open to the sea immediately after the eruption, had a complete rim above sea level.
+On 14 February 2019, the volcano erupted lightly, and another eruption occurred again on 18 February whose plumes reportedly reached 610 masl.
+On 25 March 2019, the alert status was lowered down to Level II (Waspada; 'caution') since activity 'tends to decline'.
 In May 2019, phreatomagmatic activity was observed around the newly reconstructed crater as the volcano continued to increase in height and remodel the areas destroyed in 2018.